Terrifying Tweets Capture What an Episode of Sleep Paralysis Is Like

 Waking up and temporarily not being able to move your body is already scary.
 But a tweet challenging social media users to draw their “sleep paralysis demons” highlights another scary element of a sleep paralysis episode.

 On Feb.
-6, Twitter user Rachel challenged followers to draw their sleep paralysis demons.
-Her own drawing depicts four characters in black and white — an insect-looking creature who, Rachel writes, “crawls on the ceiling,” a tall figure she labels as “loud and scary but harmless,” a smaller figure who just looks at her surrounded by flies and what she said seems to be the number seven.
+6, Twitter user Rachel challenged followers to share their sleep paralysis drawings.
+Her own sleep paralysis image depicts four characters in black and white — an insect-looking creature who, Rachel writes, “crawls on the ceiling,” a tall figure she labels as “loud and scary but harmless,” a smaller figure who just looks at her surrounded by flies and what she said seems to be the number seven.

 draw ur sleep paralysis demons challenge pic.twitter.com/iC6H7XkgH0